lcc2207/scalr-cli-import/README.md

 This is an example script of how to use the Scalr-cli to import instances

+## Prerequisite
+- An agentless role
+- A pre-made agentless farm role that will be used to import servers into

 ## For AWS Imports

 Get the instace ID from the AWS console or CLI and create a file named